ShaPOC/ue4-vrs-prototype/README.md

 The Muse is a brainwave band capable of reading EEG signals and specific movements in face muscles.
 More information can be found here: [Muse](http://www.choosemuse.com/)

+## Included with this project

+For convenience the plugins; Kinect4Unreal, LeapMotion and JoystickPlugin are included with the project. __These are not created by me!__ They can be found in the plugins folder.
+Also the .dll drivers and resources for the leap motion are included within the Binaries and Build folder.

+The __Maya folder__ contains the models used in the project as .mb (Maya) files and the .fbx file as derived from them and used within the Unreal Engine 4 project.

 ## How about a license of some sort?

+Licenses for each plugin used are included with the plugin itself.
+For everything else a GPLv3 license applies.

 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007
 As seen here: [GPLv3 License](./LICENSE)